sgeisler/toshi/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.png)](https://heroku.com/deploy?template=https://github.com/coinbase/toshi)

+After it is deployed, you can start syncing with the following command:

+    $ heroku scale block_worker=1 peer_manager=1 transaction_worker=2 web=1

 Toshi can also be installed on your own server.
 You will need:

 * PostgreSQL (300gb+ disk space required to sync mainnet)